Stamp Duty on Transfer of Property Between Spouses

 While there's no Capital Gains Tax (CGT) to pay on property transfers between married couples, you must still complete Form 17 for HMRC.

-This can be done through a severance of joint tenancy and a Deed of Trust or Deed of Assignment.
+This can be done through a severance of the joint tenancy if required, and a Deed of Trust or Deed of Assignment.
 This ensures that HMRC is aware of the change in beneficial ownership and can accurately assess your tax liability.

 Even if you legally owned the property before the marriage, transferring beneficial interest can be seen as a gift or contribution to the marriage, potentially giving your spouse a greater claim to the property during a divorce.

-Share rental income or transfer property ownership quickly and easily with a Deed of Assignment.
-Get your first draft within 1-2 working days – often within hours.
+Share rental income or transfer beneficial interest quickly and easily with a Deed of Assignment.
+Get your first draft within 1-2 working days*.

-Our experienced solicitors draft deeds for various purposes, from buy-to-let property transfers to protecting your interest in your family home.
+Our experienced solicitors draft deeds for various purposes, from buy-to-let transfers to protecting your interest in the family home.

 - Transfer rental income efficiently.